donejs/donejs/tutorials/rapidstart/rapidstart.md

     steal('./helpers.js')

-Steal also support css, allowing you to `todos/todos.css`
+Steal also supports css, allowing you to steal `todos/todos.css`
 like:

     steal('./todos.css')